-Examination AQA board: Examinations: Topics Assessed: Biological molecules Cells Organisms exchange substances with their environment Genetic information, variation and relationships between organisms Energy transfers in and between organisms Organisms respond to changes in their internal and externa environments Genetics, populations, evolution and ecosystems The control of gene expression.
-A-level Paper 1, topics 1 -4, 35% of A-level 76 marks: mixture of short and long answer questions 76 marks: mixture of short and long answer questions 15 marks: extended response questions Paper 2, Topics 5 - 8, 35% of A-level.
+Examination AQA board: Examinations: Topics Assessed: examinations: Biological molecules Cells Organisms exchange substances with their environment Genetic information, variation and relationships between organisms Energy transfers in and between organisms Organisms respond to changes in their internal and external environments Genetics, populations, evolution and ecosystems 8.
+The control of gene expression.
+A-level Paper 1, topics 1 -4, 35% of A-level 76 marks: mixture of short and long answer questions 15 marks: extended response questions Paper 2, Topics 5 - 8, 35% of A-level.
 76 marks: mixture of short and long answer questions 15 marks: extended response questions Paper 3, Topics 1 - 8 including practical skills, 30% of A-level.
 38 marks: structured questions, including practical techniques 15 marks: critical analysis of given experimental data 25 marks: one essay from a choice of two titles Coursework: 32 practical tasks are completed over the two years of the course with 16 in each year.
 12 of these are the required exam board practical tasks which are examined within paper 3.
 The additional tasks are to build up the required practical skills in the subject.